These journal prompts are for playing and creating with.

 What is your Big Dream for 2019?

 Why do you want this?

 How will you feel when you have it?

 Do you already know how to make this dream real, or is this something you need to learn more about first?

-What’s your plan for giving this dream what it needs to thrive in 2018?
-Brainstorm 10 things you can try.
+What’s your plan for giving this dream what it needs to thrive in 2019?
+Brainstorm at least 10 things you can try.

 What do you want to STOP doing in 2019?
 And what are some things you can you do to make that as easy as possible?
 How will not having these things in your life make you happier?